publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2B/m__us_usc_t15_s78ee.md

     Subsec. (m).
 [Pub.
 L. 111–203, § 991(d)(1)][/us/pl/111/203/s991/d/1], added subsec. (m).

     2002—Subsec. (b).
 [Pub.
-L. 107–123, § 3(a)(1)][/us/pl/107/123/s3/a/1], substituted “Subject to subsection (j) of this section, each” for “Every” and struck out at end “Fees collected pursuant to this subsection shall be deposited and collected as general revenue of the Treasury.”
+L. 107–123, § 3(a)(1)][/us/pl/107/123/s3/a/1], substituted “Subject to subsection (j), each” for “Every” and struck out at end “Fees collected pursuant to this subsection shall be deposited and collected as general revenue of the Treasury.”

     [Pub.
 L. 107–123, § 2(1)][/us/pl/107/123/s2/1]–(3), substituted “$15 per $1,000,000” for “1⁄300 of one percent” and “security futures products, and options on securities indexes (excluding a narrow-based security index)” for “and security futures products” and struck out “, except that for fiscal year 2007 or any succeeding fiscal year such rate shall be equal to 1⁄800 of one percent of such aggregate dollar amount of sales” before period at end of first sentence.

     Subsec. (c).
 [Pub.
 L. 107–123, § 3(a)(3)][/us/pl/107/123/s3/a/3], redesignated subsec. (d) as (c), substituted “Off-exchange trades of exchange registered and last-sale-reported securities” for “Off-exchange trades of last-sale-reported securities” in subsec. heading, struck out par.
-(1) heading, substituted “Subject to subsection (j) of this section, each national securities” for “Each national securities”, inserted “registered on a national securities exchange or” after “narrow-based security index))”, struck out “, excluding any sales for which a fee is paid under subsection (c) of this section” after “national securities association”, and struck out pars.
+(1) heading, substituted “Subject to subsection (j), each national securities” for “Each national securities”, inserted “registered on a national securities exchange or” after “narrow-based security index))”, struck out “, excluding any sales for which a fee is paid under subsection (c) of this section” after “national securities association”, and struck out pars.
 (2) and (3), which related to deposit of fees and lapse of appropriations.

     [Pub.
 L. 107–123, § 3(a)(2)][/us/pl/107/123/s3/a/2], struck out heading and text of former subsec. (c).
 Text read as follows: “Each national securities association shall pay to the Commission a fee at a rate equal to 1⁄300 of one percent of the aggregate dollar amount of sales transacted by or through any member of such association otherwise than on a national securities exchange of securities registered on such an exchange (other than bonds, debentures, other evidences of indebtedness, and security futures products), except that for fiscal year 2007 or any succeeding fiscal year such rate shall be equal to 1⁄800 of one percent of such aggregate dollar amount of sales.
 Fees collected pursuant to this subsection shall be deposited and collected as general revenue of the Treasury.”